phptuts/codingwithnoah/arduino-blockly/lesson-10-led-light-strip-array/index.md

 ### Other Challenges

- - Control the leds via the serial monitor like you did in the [previous lesson](/arduino-blockly/lesson-9-led-matrix-challenge)
+ - Control the LEDs via the serial monitor like you did in the [previous lesson](/arduino-blockly/lesson-9-led-matrix-challenge)
- - Make a really cool pattern.
+ - Make a cool pattern.
  - Just have fun. :)